-The bush fire assessment is derived from the NSW EP&A Act, the Rural Fire Service document Planning for Bush Fire Protection 2019 and Australian Standard 3959-2018 'Construction of Buildings in Bushfire Prone Areas'.
+The bush fire assessment and recommendations are derived from the NSW EP&A Act, the Rural Fire Service document Planning for Bush Fire Protection 2019 and Australian Standard 3959-2018 'Construction of Buildings in Bushfire Prone Areas'.

 2. Purpose of this Report